epfl-ada/ada-2021-project-nerf/README.md

         - classify quote on 17 classes of different misinformation
 - [`ADAlysis.ipynb`](./ADAlysis.ipynb) - the main file, contains all the details of our ADAlysis

+## Data story
+On the following link you can find the whole data story about our project: https://teamnerf.github.io/ADA_Data_Story (reading time: 15 min)
 ## Authors
 - Carevic Filip
 - Maid Edvin